orbanbotond/SimplePayroll/README.md

 ![alt text](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/orbanbotond/SimplePayroll/master/diagrams/gantt.md)
 ---
  Rake Tasks:
-  - Reseting the test environment: `environment=test rake db:reset`
+  - Reseting the test environment: `PAYROLL_ENVIRONMENT=test rake db:reset`
   - Reseting the dev environment: `rake db:reset`
-  - Clean the our db modifications: `rake db:clean`, note: this only drops the tables listed in our migrations. (rom is a repository it assumes that there could be other things in the DB. let's leave those unchanged.)
+  - Clean our db modifications: `rake db:clean`, note: this only drops the tables listed in our migrations. (rom is a repository it assumes that there could be other things in the DB.
+It leaves those unchanged.)